munikarmanish/kmeans/README.rst

 Usage
 -----

-First of all, you need to have a data file like.
+First of all, you need to have a data file.
 A sample data file ``data.txt`` is included in this repo.
 It contains 100 two-dimensional Cartesian points with 10 Gaussian clusters.
+The data can be visualized at ``data.pdf``.

 Now you can run and test the two clustering algorithms.
+The sample result is shown in ``result.pdf``.

 Standard k-means
 ^^^^^^^^^^^^^^^^